The "Graz Mummy" book: Papyrus conservation encased in modern archival packaging

 Science meets conservation

-The ‘Graz Mummy Book’ is more than a fascinating historical artefact – it highlights the vital link between research and modern conservation.
-With customized packaging solutions like the KS 17, we help to ensure that culturally significant originals are safely preserved and remain visible for future generations.
+The "Graz Mummy" book is more than a fascinating historical artefact – it highlights the vital link between research and modern conservation.
+With customized packaging solutions like this clamshell KS 17 box, we help to ensure that culturally significant originals are safely preserved and remain visible for future generations.

 Image credit: Conservation, Graz University Library, Austria